Jack-Grogan/DEMToolbox/README.md

 ![r_split_segregated](https://github.com/Jack-Grogan/DEMToolbox/blob/main/docs/images/r_split_segregated.png)

-Lacey needs to track how these two particles different only in colour disperse.
+Lacey needs to track how these two particles, different only in colour, disperse.
 Each particle id's associated colour must therefore be appended to each frame in the simulation prior to calculating the lacey index.
-Liggghts will reorder the vtk files rows between timesteps.
+Liggghts will reorder the vtk file's rows between timesteps.
 The list can therefore not be simply appended in the same order as in the settled state.
 Instead the colour value needs to be added on the appropriate id that is unique for each particle.
 This can be achieved by passing the `ParticleAttribute` attribute of